 Answer customer questions, tell a great story, or engage around a topic in your industry.
 If you have something to say (pertaining to your business), say it.

 But don’t just talk about your day or fill your Live with fluff.
-This might work for major celebrities, but probably not for your business.
+This

-Remember, using Facebook Live for business means using Facebook Live in the context of business.
-The further you get away from the purpose of your business, the less likely you will actually see a tangible business result.
+Facebook Live in the context of business.
+The further you get away from

 Don’t commit to a Live unless you are sure you can provide a lot of value.